silliman/fabric-lab-IBM-Z/lab2.rst

 The network you bring up will use Transport Layer Security (TLS) which provides secure, encrypted communication between the peer nodes and the orderer, just as most real-world implementations will require.

-You will **install** a Smart Contract on the peer nodes, **instantiate** the Smart Contract, and **invoke** functions of the Smart
+You will **install** the Marbles chaincode on the peer nodes, **instantiate** the chaincode, and **invoke** functions of the chaincode.
-Contract.
 I will explain later in the lab the difference between the install and instantiate actions and what each one does.

-When you invoke functions of the Smart Contract, some of them will produce transactions on the blockchain and some of them will not.
+When you invoke functions of the chaincode, some of them will produce transactions on the blockchain and some of them will not.
 *Spoiler alert*:  Functions that create, update or delete ledger data always produce a transaction, while functions that only query ledger data do not.

 Section 2	- Description of the subsequent sections in this lab